HsienChing/Project-Life-Trace/README.md

-# Project-Life-Trace
+# Project Life Trace

 **This is a project in the planning stages.**

-To figure out someones Life Trace is not easy to collect.
+To figure out someones `Life Trace` is not easy to collect.
 Especially, when credibility is important.

 Some certificated documents that can provide credibility for the life trace are
 1. Employment